Petschko/dhl-php-sdk/examples/getting-started.md

 If a value is not set you get usually `null` as result.
 Not every Action fills out all of these values!

-You can also take a look at the Class Constance's, they are helping you to identify the Status-Codes:
+You can also take a look at the Class Constants, they are helping you to identify the Status-Codes:

 ```php
 const \Petschko\DHL\Response::ERROR_NOT_SET = -1;